SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 - How can the correctness of knowledge be ensured?

-- How to provide and maintain security?
+- How to provide and maintain security within the app?

 ---